MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **RMS.StatusCode** - Scenario Id defined by the API

+#### link_clicked_action

+The event is used to track users' success in viewing a URL in the Edge web view and completing standard web scenarios in that web view without facing errors

+The following fields are collected:

+- **account_type** – if the Edge web view was launched from an email or event in Outlook, type of the account where the URL came from

+- **action** – action performed by the user inside Outlook from the moment they tap on a URL to when they exit that flow (opened the link in the Edge web view, page failed to load in the web view, performed a search in the web view, exit the Edge web view to open the link in a web browser application, etc.)

+- **duration** – duration of the user session

+- **launch_type** – if the Edge web view was launched, was it from Outlook, from a widget, or from an OS component

+- **origin** – if the user performed an action in the Edge web view, origin of that action

+- **referrer** – the location of the URL the user tapped on (email, calendar event, TXP card, etc.)

+- **search_scope** – if the user performed a search in the Edge web view, scope of that search (All, Images, Videos, etc.)

+- **search_subtype** – if the user performed a search in the Edge web view, was it an initial search or a refined search

+- **session_summary_page_loaded_count** – number of pages loaded by the user during their session in the Edge web view

+- **session_summary_search_count** - number of Bing searches performed by the user during their session in the Edge web view

+- **session_summary_session_id** – identifier for the present user session in the Edge web view

+- **txp** – if the Edge web view was launched from a TXP card, event type for that card (dining, flight, etc.)

+- **txp_component** - if the Edge web view was launched from a TXP card, UI component type for that card

 #### mail_action

 Used for monitoring possible negative impact on your ability to perform critical mail actions (like running mail threaded mode, ensuring mail triage actions work) to ensure our app is functioning properly for mail.